 We recently brought together a group of vacation rental pros to chat about that controversial tactic: the upsell.
-We all agreed that the secret to guest upsells is, really, not selling.
+We all agreed that the secret to short term rental upsells is, really, not selling!

 Where guests might baulk at the idea of being sold to, they’re happy to invest in a seamless, personalised experience.
 The result?
 An exceptional stay for guests, and improved revenues for hosts.